 Once your tea is strained, you can add a variety of extra goodies to enhance the flavour.
 Our girl Mary always said, a spoonful of sugar helps the medicine go down — honey and/or raw sugar will make your medicinal tea taste amazing.
 If milk or half-and-half were used, adding a bag of organic chai tea or turmeric tea will bring your brew to another level.
 If alcohol was used, I recommend adding a strong bag of fruity or floral tea like passionfruit.

-I view this tea as a daily vitamin and love making a big batch to sip on throughout the week.
-Whatever your needs, this tea is very customisable in potency and flavour profiles.With this recipe in your back pocket, you have a quick and easy way to get high twice by recycling your stems into a potent tonic.
+Whatever your needs, this tea is very customisable in potency and flavour profiles.With this recipe in your back pocket, you have a quick and easy way to get high twice by recycling your stems into a potent Chai.